Series Editors: Robert Hoyland, Oxford University,

-Each volume will bring together the most influential articles on
+Each volume brings together the most influential articles

-the given topic and will open with an introduction by a leading
+on the given topic and opens with an introduction by a leading

-expert in the field who will discuss the key aspects and debates
+expert in the field discussing the key aspects and debates

-and try to frame new questions and directions for future research.
+frameing new questions and directions for future research.
+The

-It is intended that they will act as a stimulus for new research
+aim is that these volumes can act as a stimulus for new

-into Eastern Christianity and as such they will be essential
+research into Eastern Christianity and as such they will be

 Byzantium, Islam and Western Christendom.